ChyKusuma/SPHINXKey/README.md

 ##### printKeyPair(const SPHINXHybridKey::HybridKeypair& hybridKeyPair)

 This function prints the key pair information by extracting the public key from the merged key pair and calling the `SPHINXHybridKey::generateAddress` function to calculate the address.
 It then prints the merged public key, address, and the merged public key in the format (Kyber768-X25519).

+##### The interaction and collaboration between Key.cpp and [SPHINXHybridKey](https://github.com/ChyKusuma/SPHINXHybridKey) can be summarized as follows:

+- In Key.cpp, the generate_hybrid_keypair() function is defined, which is responsible for generating a hybrid key pair.
+It internally calls functions from Hybrid_key.hpp to generate the Kyber768 key pair (generate_kyber768_key_pair()) and the X25519 key pair (generate_x25519_key_pair()).
+It also generates the PKE key pair and initializes the PRNG for key generation.
+Finally, it returns the hybrid key pair.

+- The performX25519KeyExchange() function in Key.cpp is used to perform the X25519 key exchange.
+It takes the private and public keys as inputs and uses the performX25519KeyExchange() function from Hybrid_key.hpp to perform the actual key exchange.

+- The performHybridKeyExchange() function in Key.cpp combines the X25519 and Kyber768 key pairs to perform a hybrid key exchange.
+It calls the performX25519KeyExchange() function and also uses the Kyber768 KEM (kyber768_kem::encapsulate) to encapsulate the shared key.
+The encapsulated key is stored in the shared_key parameter.

+- The merge_key_pair() function in Key.cpp merges the X25519 and Kyber768 key pairs into a single hybrid key pair.
+It combines the X25519 public key and the Kyber768 private key, and generates the Kyber768 public key from the private key.
+The merged key pair is returned.

+- The generate_and_perform_key_exchange() function in Key.cpp demonstrates the complete process of generating a hybrid key pair and performing the hybrid key exchange.
+It calls generate_hybrid_keypair() to generate the key pair and then calls performHybridKeyExchange() to perform the key exchange using the generated key pair.

+- The generateAddress() function in Hybrid_key.hpp is used to generate a smart contract address based on a public key and contract name.
+It is called from the printKeyPair() function in Key.cpp to generate the address for a given public key.

+- The calculatePublicKey() function in Key.cpp calculates the public key from a given private key.
+It internally uses functions from Hybrid_key.hpp to generate the hybrid key pair, merge the key pairs, and extract the X25519 public key.

+The interaction between Key.cpp and Hybrid_key.hpp involves calling functions defined in Hybrid_key.hpp from Key.cpp to perform various operations related to hybrid key generation, key exchange, address generation, and public key calculation.
+Hybrid_key.hpp provides the necessary functions and data structures to support these operations, and Key.cpp utilizes them to implement the desired functionality.